How To Be Among The 8% Who Reach Their 2023 Goals

 I already wrote about the importance of being honest with yourself and a part of that is acknowledging your progress.

-One of my most influential mentors, Jim Fortin, always talks about a vital concept:
+One of my most influential mentors, Jim Fortin, always talks about a vital concept: You go wherever you direct and hold your attention.

-To put it simple:
+To put it simply:

 You get more of whatever you focus your energy and attention on.
+Giving yourself credit for your progress is VITAL.
+This will put you into an UPWARD spiral:

 • You follow through with the habits you committed yourself to